 If you are using Firm or Extra Firm tofu in just about any recipe (maybe not the mashed ones), you WILL want to press it first.
 This is a very important step!

 - How to Press Tofu:

 Open the package and drain out the water (you can gently squeeze the tofu a bit too- just be careful not to mash it).
-Wrap the tofu in paper towels (or tea towels), then wrap in a kitchen towel.
-Place the tofu on a flat surface (like your counter) and place something heavy on top of it (big book, a cast iron skillet, cutting board with cans on top).
-Let this sit for about an hour.
+Cut lengthwise from the side to create two thinner slices or slice from the top to make 6 or 8 even sized slices.
+Lay the slices side by side and wrap them in paper towels or tea towels, then in a kitchen towel.
+Place the wrapped tofu on a flat surface (like your counter) and place something heavy on top (big book, a cast iron skillet, cutting board with cans on top).
+Let this sit for 30 minutes to an hour.

 Freezing tofu will also change the consistency of the tofu, making it almost spongy.
 This works well if you’re going to fry it or put in into a soup, though I don’t think it’s completely necessary.
 However, if the texture of regular tofu bothers you, give it a try.

 If you are not cooking all the tofu in the package, store it in a re-sealable container, submerged in water.
 Make sure the tofu is covered completely in water, and change the water daily.
 The tofu will stay fresh for about a week after opened.

 There are many "healthy" foods out there that aren’t so healthy.
 Fake meat products are one of them.
 Many of them are highly processed.
 Have you ever looked at the ingredients of a Morning Star (owned by Kellogg’s) or Boca (owned by Kraft) product (just to name a few)?
 Not exactly a whole food so don’t be fooled by the marketing.